 The studies found that there are 11 species of native mammal; 86 species of native birds; seven native lizards, one freshwater turtle and six native frog species within the City of Canada Bay.
 It is highly that likely that a more comprehensive natural area survey would reveal an even greater number of species.

 For further information regarding the City's biodiversity, the following documents are available to download:

 Despite our relatively long history of European Australian occupation in the area, and the scale of landscape modification over the last two hundred years, there still remain a number of types of natural areas types including threatened species in the City of Canada Bay.

 Threatened species are plants and animals that are recognised as being at risk of extinction in the wild.
-In NSW, these native plants and animals are protected and their recovery managed under the Threatened Species Conservation Act 1995.
+In NSW, these native plants and animals are protected and their recovery managed under the Biodiversity Conservation Act 2016.
 The City of Canada Bay provides habitat for three Endangered Ecological Communities (EECs) and one vulnerable plant species.
 The Local Government Area may also provide foraging habitat to vulnerable bat and frog species that are known to occur in the adjoining Bicentennial Park.

 Sydney Turpentine-Ironbark Forest is by far the most common vegetation type in the City of Canada Bay.
 It existed on the fertile, deep, Wianamatta Shale derived clay soils of Concord, Concord West, North Strathfield, Canada Bay and parts of Five Dock.

 The widespread loss of Sydney Turpentine-Ironbark Forest throughout the Sydney Basin has resulted in its listing under Division 5 of Part 2 of the NSW Biodiversity Conservation Act 2016 as an Endangered Ecological Community.